 A few weeks ago I did a whole series on Lagom.
-This is the Swedish concept akin to being zero waste.
+This is the Swedish word for being being zero waste.
 All about living a life in balance.
 Not too little, and not too much, but just enough.
 It means that we are more mindful of what we are using, and encourages us to recycle and be more sustainable.
 So in the long term it saves us money, and perhaps the planet.
 Who doesn’t want to do those?
 So this year, why not have a Merry Lagom Christmas?

 Merry Lagom Christmas